The 31 Greatest Pianists of all time

 Arrau started to learn piano because of his mother.
 When he turned 5 years old, he gave his first performance.

-Claudio Arrau is considered one of the first greatest pianists in South America, and an excellent performer of the classical and romantic repertoire.
+Claudio Arrau is considered one of the first and best piano players in South America, and an excellent performer of the classical and romantic repertoire.
 Also, he is recognized for his vanguard contemporary works.

 Shura Cherkassky (1911-1995, Ukraine - America)